Lost-Outpost/Telsera/GAMEPLAY.md

 ![telsera-gotta-go-fast1](https://i.imgur.com/nUpmhH9.png)

 You'll be greeted by the good ol' default Prisoner face right near the exit of the cave you escape from Helgen in.
-Feel free to customize your character to your liking by exploring the various available sliders.
-I went with my favorite preset (included in the list by default) for the following example images.
+Feel free to customize your character to your liking by exploring the various available sliders. **IMPORTANT** - In the search bar at the top, type, "facepart" and you'll see a slider that will swap your character's head to a higher poly version.
+Eventually I'll try and make this be automatic, but in the meantime, you must select this slider to prevent beard or eyebrow clipping.

 ![telsera-gotta-go-fast2](https://i.imgur.com/4asgaBk.png)